wuifdesign/cypress-image-snapshot/README.md

 Run Cypress with `--reporter cypress-image-snapshot/reporter` in order to report snapshot diffs in your test results.
 This can be helpful to use with `--env failOnSnapshotDiff=false` in order to quickly view all failing snapshots and their diffs.

-If you using [iTerm2](https://www.iterm2.com/version3.html), the reporter will output any image diffs right in your terminal 😎.
+If you are using [iTerm2](https://www.iterm2.com/version3.html), the reporter will output any image diffs right in your terminal.

 ## How it works